-Debbie Dahl, Gambling Manager
+Debbie Dahl, Charitable Gambling Manager

 Debbie has been involved in charitable gaming for 22 years.
 She began working for MYAS in 2004 as a site manager, moved up to assistant gambling manager in 2007, and became gambling manager in June 2009.
 Debbie enjoys spending time with her husband and two girls, Ashley and Amanda.

-Bobby Strickland, Program Coordinator
+Bobby Strickland, Program Director

 Bobby started at MYAS in April 2012 as an intern.
-His primary responsibilities as Program Coordinator are baseball and swimming.
+His primary responsibilities as Program Director are baseball and swimming.
 He graduated from North Dakota State University with a degree in Sports and Recreation Management.
 When Bobby is not working he enjoys winning basketball games against his co-workers and gets out fishing whenever he gets the chance.